zmnbgd/100DaysOfSwiftUI/100DaysOfSwiftUI.md

 * Transforming shapes using CGAffineTransform and even-odd fills
 * Creative borders and fills using ImagePaint
 * Enabling high-performance Metal rendering with drawingGroup()

+#
+- [x] <b>Day 45 / Project 9, part three</b>
+* Special effects in SwiftUI: blurs, blending, and more
+* Animating simple shapes with animatableData
+* Animating complex shapes with AnimatablePair
+* Creating a spirograph with SwiftUI